-LAS VEGAS (KTNV) — A man accused of setting Tesla vehicles on fire at Las Vegas collision center last year has agreed to plead guilty to federal charges.
+LAS VEGAS (KTNV) — A man accused of setting Tesla vehicles on fire at Las Vegas collision center last year has changed his plea to plead guilty to federal charges.
+There was no plea agreement in place with prosecutors.

 On Monday, Paul Kim appeared before Judge Jennifer Dorsey, who determined he was competent to enter a guilty plea to the following: